Europe

 • The total amount due (without VAT)

 It's crucial for small businesses to reference the Section 19 VAT exemption on their invoices to clarify their VAT-exempt status.
-Enty, a user-friendly invoicing platform, can assist small business owners in creating and managing invoices that comply with the German VAT invoice requirements.
+VAT must be clearly displayed on all e-invoices.
+This includes showing net amounts, VAT rates, and total gross amounts.
+Businesses can claim input tax deductions based on the accuracy of the e-invoice data.
+Ensuring compliance is simpler with Enty, which automatically calculates VAT when you create an invoice.
+This user-friendly invoicing platform can assist small business owners in creating and managing invoices that comply with the German VAT invoice requirements - make sure that the other party will receive e-invoices that work.

 Correcting errors